WycliffeAssociates/Tech-Advance-Training/docs/Eight Translation Steps in Orature.rst

 Step 3 - Chunking
 ^^^^^^^^^^^^^^^^^

-In the third MAST step, the source audio from the Scriptures is divided into small parts.
+In the third step, the source audio from the Scriptures is divided into small parts.
 In each unit, the translator should include as much of the audio as they can remember while ensuring that their breathing, tone of voice, and speaking ability are not affected.
 1. Add Chunk: This